 UOA will collect keys and keep them safe while you’re on the river.

 Please book online here, otherwise send a text or call 801-703-3357, provide your name for reservation, day of week, date of month, time of day either 9-12 or 1-4, and how many people.
 We will reply with a text, a call back and/or email your reservation back to you.
-I will send a link to the website and highlight where to find the put-in directions on the raft page.
+You can find the put-in directions on the rafting page.

 As far as tipping goes, gratuity is something to be earned not expected.
 The average tip the guides get is anywhere from $20-$40 and again some people do more and some do less.

-Coming from Park City it will take about 45 minutes.
-If you are coming from Deer Valley area, closer to 60 minutes.
-If you are coming from Salt Lake City, you should expect up to 2 hours.
-We have a google map pin drop location on the raft page taking you to the put-in directions to the river.
-You could pull up the google map from where you are staying and it will show you exactly how long it will take to drive from your location.
+Coming from Park City it will take about 40 minutes depending on where you are located.
+If you are coming from Deer Valley area, closer to 50 minutes.
+If you are coming from Salt Lake City, you should expect around an hour.
+You can view the directions and map here.
+You can pull up the google map and find directions from where you are staying and it will show you exactly how long it will take to drive from your location.

 Yes, we take kids as young as 2 and it is a lot of fun for Grandma and Grandpa, too.